4D limit of melting crystal model and its integrable structure: Melting crystal model

-As shown therein, $Z(\bst,s)$ is, up to a simple multiplier, a tau function of the 1D Toda hierarchy, hence a collection of tau functions of the KP hierarchy labelled by $s$ \cite{UT84}.
-Consequently, $Z(\bst) = Z(\bst,0)$ is a KP tau function.
+It is shown in our previous work \cite{NT07} that $Z(\bst,s)$ is essentially (i.e., up to a simple multiplier and rescaling of the time variables) a tau function of the 1D Toda hierarchy.
+This implies, in particular, that $Z(\bst,s)$ is also a collection of tau functions of the KP hierarchy labelled by $s$ \cite{UT84}.

-The relation to the 1D Toda hierarchy is explained in the fermionic formalism of integrable hierarchies \cite{JM83,MJD-book}.
-The fermionic formalism plays a central role in our derivation of quantum spectral curves as well.